geins-io/geins-sdk/docs/packages/core/graphql-client.md

 - **`gql`**: A function exposed through `@geins/core` used to parse GraphQL queries and mutations.
 - **`@geins/types`**: A package that exports TypeScript types generated from the Geins GraphQL schema, providing type definitions for the API.

 By using the `GraphQLClient` and types from `@geins/types`, you can interact with the Geins API in a flexible and type-safe manner, leveraging the power of GraphQL and TypeScript.
+Using the `GraphQLClient` will automatically handle authentication and spoofing for you.

 ## Accessing the `GraphQLClient`